Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-utility-types-partial-and-required.md

 }
 ```

 As you can see, we made two fields required: `firstname` and `age`.
-The `lastname` field is optional because we added the `?` to it.
+The `lastname` field is optional because we added the `?`.

-However, what if we have an update where we would allow all of the fields to be optional valid?
+However, what if we have an update where we would allow all of the fields to be optional and valid?

-This could, for instance, be if we have a UI where each field will auto-update without knowing any of the other fields.
+This could, for instance, be if we have a UI where each field will auto-update without knowing the other fields.

 Our function for this could be `updateUserField`, which would accept any user fields.